-- Ability to leverage KKR's Capital Market's team to help structure a transaction in line with Opendoor's preferences - Prior investments in the housing sector enabled the team to form a constructive view on the underlying collateral ance Investment Rationale Leading position as largest buyer in the market • Liquid collateral with short-term risk exposure-focus on single- family homes priced in-line with the median US home price ement & ranning nomes priced in-line with the median OS nome price nt • Systemic approach towards purchasing and valuing properties 6mm • Structural features to ensure adequate collateral coverage Underlying collateral is well-diversified geographically with and capital to concentration limits to avoid unwanted exposures roperties Increased focus on ESG-established the Affordable Housing Foundation, which focuses on customer education, access to credit, affordable housing and anti-racist real estate ecosystem
+- · Leading position as largest buyer in the market - Liquid collateral with short-term risk exposure-focus on single-family homes priced in-line with the median US home price - Systemic approach towards purchasing and valuing properties - Structural features to ensure adequate collateral coverage - Underlying collateral is well-diversified geographically with concentration limits to avoid unwanted exposures - Increased focus on ESG-established the Affordable Housing Foundation, which focuses on customer education, access to credit, affordable housing and anti-racist real estate ecosystem

-As of March 31, 2022.
+As of June 30, 2022.
 Source: Company reports.
 The specific investment identified is a current holding of the fund.
 It is not representative of all of the securities purchased, sold or recommended for advisory clients, and it should not be assumed that the investment in the company identified was or will be profitable.